 1. Understand how courses and semesters are organised

 - Full time studies equals 30 credits per semester

 - Each semester consists of 2 consecutive study periods

 - Each period lasts for ten weeks.

-- Full‐time study load (100 %) is an estimated workload of 40 hours per week
+- Full‐time study (100 %) is an estimated workload of 40 hours per week

 2. Navigating the course lists

-Choose courses from the list courses for exchange students on the web and be ready to select the courses online.
+Choose courses from the list of courses for exchange students on the webpage and be ready to select the courses online.